 A Light for Life

 The Columbia Lighthouse Project’s mission is to light the way to ending suicide.
-Our message, like the C-SSRS itself, is simple: “Just Ask.
+Our message, like the Columbia Protocol itself, is simple: “Just Ask.
 You Can Save a Life.”

-The Project was formed under the auspices of Columbia University to disseminate the Columbia-Suicide Severity Rating Scale (C-SSRS), optimize the scale’s impact through support for its users, and continue to build the science behind the scale.
-The C-SSRS is a key to ending suicide — a devastating, but preventable, worldwide public health crisis.
+The Project was formed under the auspices of Columbia University to disseminate the Columbia Protocol — also known as the Columbia-Suicide Severity Rating Scale (C-SSRS) — as well as to optimize the protocol’s impact through support for its users, and to continue to build the science behind the protocol.
+The Columbia Protocol is a key to ending suicide — a devastating, but preventable, worldwide public health crisis.

 These tragedies are preventable if, as a critical first step, we can identify people who are most at risk for dying by suicide and direct them to the help they need.
-Experience and research prove that the C-SSRS can help anyone do just that.
-Its effectiveness and ease of use make the scale a vital tool for suicide prevention.
-As the most evidence-supported tool of its kind, the C-SSRS epitomizes the concept of “science to service,” providing a way to apply extensive research findings to real-world situations to save lives.
+Experience and research prove that the Columbia Protocol can help anyone do just that.
+Its effectiveness and ease of use make the protocol a vital tool for suicide prevention.
+As the most evidence-supported tool of its kind, the Columbia Protocol epitomizes the concept of “science to service,” providing a way to apply extensive research findings to real-world situations to save lives.

 What We Do

-The Columbia Lighthouse Project (formerly the Center for Suicide Risk Assessment) aims to save lives worldwide by making the scale’s use universal.
-We also help people integrate the C-SSRS into a broader suicide prevention program.
+The Columbia Lighthouse Project (formerly the Center for Suicide Risk Assessment) aims to save lives worldwide by making the protocol’s use universal.
+We also help people integrate the Columbia Protocol into a broader suicide prevention program.
 That’s why we will:

-- Help you get the scale you need for your setting, age group, and language preference.
+- Help you get the protocol you need for your setting, age group, and language preference.

-- Provide training on how to use the scale.
+- Provide training on how to use the protocol.

-- Answer questions about the scale and how to use it.
+- Answer questions about the protocol and how to use it.

-- Advocate for worldwide use of the scale to save lives.
+- Advocate for worldwide use of the protocol to save lives.

-- Speak to your group or organization about the scale and its necessity and value.
+- Speak to your group or organization about the protocol and its necessity and value.

 - Address fears and dispel misconceptions that people may have about asking someone about suicide.